 How to Find Keywords

-The best tool for finding keywords is by using the Google Keyword Planner.
-This free tool allows you to search any word/phrase and it will give you the most searched topics related to it.
+One of the best free tools for finding keywords is by using the Google Keyword Planner.
+It allows you to search any word/phrase and it will give you the most searched topics related to it.

 So when you have a blog topic idea, open Keyword Planner, type in your topic idea, and voila!
 Keyword Planner will show you a list of keyword ideas that you can use for your blog.